Welcome to Janssen CarePath

 - Serious heart problems, such as heart attack or heart failure, and stroke.
 You may die sooner if you are treated with PROCRIT® to increase red blood cells (RBCs) to near the same level found in healthy people.

 - Blood Clots.
 Blood clots may happen at any time while taking PROCRIT®.
 If you are receiving PROCRIT® for any reason and you are going to have surgery, talk to your healthcare provider about whether or not you need to take a blood thinner to lessen the chance of blood clots during or following surgery.
-Clots can form in blood vessels (veins), especially in your leg (deep venous thrombosis or DVT).
+Blood clots can form in blood vessels (veins), especially in your leg (deep venous thrombosis or DVT).
 Pieces of a blood clot may travel to the lungs and block the blood circulation in the lungs (pulmonary embolus).

 Call your healthcare provider or get medical help right away if you have any of these symptoms: